aobolensk/walbot/docs/DiscordCommands.md

     *This command can be used as subcommand*

 **countlines**: Count amount of lines \
-    Example: !count some text \
+    Example: !countlines some text \
     *This command can be used as subcommand*

 **countwords**: Count amount of words \
-    Example: !count some text \
+    Example: !countwords some text \
     *This command can be used as subcommand*

 **demojify**: Demojify text \